 Cruise price per person excludes (mandatory, unless customer provides own): Port taxes (US$ 200) to be paid in advance, conservation fee (US$ 100) to be paid in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival.

-Optional extras: Scuba equipment rental (US$ 200 full set per trip), torch (US$ 8 per night dive) to be paid in advance, dive computer (US$ 60 per trip) to be paid in advance, nitrox fills for enriched air certified divers US$ 100 per trip, dive insurance, videographer services, private divemaster US$ 1 200 (subject to availability), transfers from selected hotels in Havana to and from the boat (US$ 180) to be paid in advance.
-Unless otherwise stated, all the listed items need to be paid on arrival.
+Optional extras: Scuba equipment rental (US$ 250 full set per trip), torch (US$ 8 per night dive), dive computer (US$ 60 per trip), nitrox fills for enriched air certified divers US$ 100 per trip, additional onboard dives on request, dive insurance, private divemaster US$ 1 200 (subject to availability), onboard alcoholic and soft drinks (other than those included), return transfers from selected hotels in Havana to and from the boat (US$ 50).
+Unless otherwise stated, all the listed items need to be paid in advance.

 How to get there: If you wish to travel through Havana, you need to be in the city by Friday night.
 From Jose Marti International Airport, you can take a taxi to your pre-booked accommodation in Havana.
 The ride will take approximately 20-30 minutes and should cost 20-25 CUC one way.
 Agree on the price first, most taxis have meters however, they are rarely used.
 Ensure that you have accommodation reservations for at least one night before and 1 night after your liveaboard cruise (Havana hotels are booked up well in advance.
 Airbnb is highly recommended).
 A representative from Cuban Diving Centers will collect you at a very early 06:00-06:30 hrs from the Parque Central Hotel (or another agreed upon location at the time of your booking) for your 5-6 hour bus transfer to Jucaro Port, in Cuba's Ciego de Avila province.